mtreinik/rubric/README.md

 ## TODO

 - alert user that new rubric or open rubric discards any changes
+- warn user when trying to edit while selection is on
+- support enter key in save dialog
 - create example rubrics
 - after adding move focus to added field
 - add documentation